-dying and death,japan,samurai,rape,court case,court,truth,rain,woodcutter,subjectivity,medium,sunlight,criminal,based on short story,multiple perspectives,jidaigeki,philosophical,heian period,preserved film
+dying and death,japan,samurai,rape,court case,court,truth,rain,woodcutter,subjectivity,medium,sunlight,black and white,criminal,based on short story,multiple perspectives,criterion,jidaigeki,philosophical,heian period

 Rashomon (1950)